 Consent orders

-Consent orders can be used to finalize financial, parenting, and living arrangements.
-The costs associated with consent orders are the following:
+Consent orders can be used to finalise financial, parenting, and living arrangements.
+The costs associated with it are the following:

 What are court order filing fees?